Skip to content

 2. Certain network configurations or situations do not resolve DNS "fast enough"

 This issue is fully described in app_rpt GitHub issue #392.
-In summary, if the DTMF finaly entry, decoding, and DNS resolution for a link command collectively takes longer than 3 seconds, linking can fail in silent and indeterminate ways.
+In summary, if the DTMF entry, decoding, and DNS resolution for a link command collectively takes longer than 3 seconds, linking can fail in silent and indeterminate ways.

 If this problem is occurring consistently, changing the node lookup method to "file" works around the issue until updated code to resolve this problem can be developed and tested: